tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/实例生命周期/数据迁移概述/连接示例_intl.md

 You must use one of the above methods to add admin as an authentication database into the URI.

 ### Authentication mechanism
-MongoDB supports multiple authentication mechanisms, and SCRAM-SHA-1 is recommended officially.
+MongoDB supports multiple authentication methods.
+SCRAM-SHA-1 is recommended.
 TencentDB for MongoDB supports two authentication methods: "MONGODB-CR" and "SCRAM-SHA-1".
 As mentioned above, there are two default users built in TencentDB for MongoDB: "rwuser" and "mongouser", and you can also create additional users in the Console of TencentDB for MongoDB.
-These users are classified into two types based on the following authentication mechanisms:
+These users are classified into two types based on the following authentication methods:

 | User Name | Authentication Mechanism | Required in URI |
 |---------|---------|---------|
 | rwuser | MONGODB-CR | The parameter "authMechanism=MONGODB-CR" must be added. |
 | mongouser and users created in the console | SCRAM-SHA-1 (recommended) | No parameter needs to be added. |

-### Priority to read master and slave
+### Adjust priority for replica set member (Master/Slaves)
 TencentDB for MongoDB provides a load balancer IP to access the entire replica set.
-If you need to specify the slave database for accessing, add the "readPreference" parameter in the URI.
+If you need slave databases to have higher read priority, add the "readPreference" parameter in the URI.
 Relevant values are described below:

 | Value | Description | Default |
 |---------|---------|---------|